doylek1/ResGuides-NLTK/respitch.md

 ###2) Background:

-What is the Natural Language Toolkit?
+What is the Natural Language Toolkit (NLTK)?
 How is it related to NLP and why might I use it?

+###3) Examples:

+How is NLTK used in research?
+Let's explore some examples from a diverse arrange of disciplines.

-###3) Activity:
+###4) Activity:

 We'll play with some simple commands and syntax for exploring vocabulary; specifically, concordancing and collocational analysis.